manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 11. On the step **3 - Actions for noncompliance** page, you can create a list of actions that you want taken when a device becomes noncompliant.
 One default action is already defined (**Mark device noncompliant**); this action cannot be changed or deleted.
 This action is scheduled to be performed **Immediately** (which means, on the day the device becomes noncompliant, which is 0 days after noncompliance). <br/>

     In addition to marking the device as noncompliant, Holly also wants to notify the end user with an email.
-In the **Action** column, under the **Mark device compliant** action, selecty the action field.
+In the **Action** column, under the **Mark device compliant** action, select the action field.
 In the drop-down arrow that appears, select **Send email to end user**. <br/>

     Leave the **Schedule (days after noncompliance)** field set to 0. <br/>